pozasl/cross-compile-container/README.md

  ## Extending the container

 As a base container you should extend it by creating your own container to install your project dependencies.
-Those dependencies should be installed in both the chrooted ARM environment and the x86-64 container.
+Those dependencies should be installed in the chrooted ARM environment.

 Here's an example to install wiringpi :
 ```docker